DINE & DISCOVER

 4450 Blakely Ave NE, Bainbridge Island WA 98110

-$75 per person includes optional docent-led hike, reception, live music, and dinner with wine pairings.
+$100 per person includes an optional docent-led hike, reception of appetizers and cocktails, live music, dinner with wine pairings, and dessert.

 Dinner will be prepared by Chef Jim White and his team, who are passionate about bringing sustainably sourced foods and thoughtful dining experiences to students and adults alike.
 Our meals are inspired by the seasons, featuring locally sourced ingredients as much as possible.
 We’re happy to accommodate specific dietary requests and you’ll be able to note those when purchasing your tickets.

-Dinner is served family-style at community tables.
-If you’re joining a large group (8 people or more), please specify your group when purchasing tickets and we’ll be sure to reserve seats together for your group.
+Dinner is served family-style at community tables with seating for 8 or 10 guests.
+If you’re joining a large group or wish to be seated with a specific person, please specify your group name when purchasing tickets and we’ll be sure to reserve seats together for your group.

 No need to get fancy!
 Casual dress is welcome.